justadudewhohacks/opencv4nodejs/README.md

 [![node version](https://img.shields.io/badge/node.js-%3E=_6-green.svg?style=flat)](http://nodejs.org/download/)
 [![Slack](https://slack.bri.im/badge.svg)](https://slack.bri.im/)

-**By its nature, JavaScript lacks the performance to implement Computer Vision tasks efficiently.
-Therefore this package brings the performance of the native OpenCV library to your Node.js application.
-This project targets OpenCV 3 and provides an asynchronous as well as an synchronous API.**
+**opencv4nodejs allows you to use the native OpenCV library in nodejs.
+Besides a synchronous API the package provides an asynchronous API, which allows you to build non-blocking and multithreaded computer vision tasks. opencv4nodejs supports OpenCV 3 and OpenCV 4.**

-**The ultimate goal of this project is to provide a comprehensive collection of Node.js bindings to the API of OpenCV and the OpenCV-contrib modules.
-An overview of available bindings can be found in the [API Documentation](https://justadudewhohacks.github.io/opencv4nodejs).
+**The ultimate goal of this project is to provide a comprehensive collection of nodejs bindings to the API of OpenCV and the OpenCV-contrib modules.
+To get an overview of the currently implemented bindings, have a look at the [type declarations](https://github.com/justadudewhohacks/opencv4nodejs/tree/master/lib/typings) of this package.
 Furthermore, contribution is highly appreciated.
-If you want to get involved you can have a look at the <a href="https://github.com/justadudewhohacks/opencv4nodejs/tree/master/CONTRIBUTING.md"><b>contribution guide</b>.**
+If you want to add missing bindings check out the <a href="https://github.com/justadudewhohacks/opencv4nodejs/tree/master/CONTRIBUTING.md"><b>contribution guide</b>.**

 * **[Examples](#examples)**
 * **[How to install](#how-to-install)**